MilenaFigueres/til/GitHub/cherry_pick.md

+# Cherry Pick

-## Cherry Pick: means to choose a commit from one branch and apply it onto another.
+## Cherry pick means to choose a commit from one branch and apply it onto another.

-# Steps
+### Steps

 ```gco master
 create branch.
 E.g.: fix-bug-etc